activus-d/outreachy-blog-post-and-wagtail-drafts/content-outline.md

 > * The tutorial should state the effect of each step it directs the user to take.
 > * Every step in the tutorial should be rewarding.
 This means that the user should be able to see the effect of each step they take.
 > * The tutorial should disclose information progressively.
-> * The aim of the tutorial isn't to teach the user about any feature of the Wagtail admin interface but to provide them with a picture of the capabilities of Wagtail’s admin interface.
+> * The aim of the tutorial isn't to teach the user about all the features of the Wagtail admin interface but to them  use the most important ones.
 > * The tutorial has to be complete.
 You should not be misunderstand this to mean that the tutorial should have all the features of the admin interface.
 It should be complete in the sense that it has a start that is meaningful to a beginner and a meaningful end.
 >
 > ### Possible issue